phantomato/JSONMirror/README.md

 # JSONMirror
-A simple utility that converts Swift objects into a dictionary/array
+A simple utility that converts Swift objects into a dictionary/array using Mirror